 Each parish is told the costs of keeping its clergy and its share of other costs.
 The PCC makes an offer based on its knowledge of its own finances and diocesan finances.
 The generous offer reflects the parish’s ability to give as well as how much it costs to run the parish.

 Not all parishes can give this full amount, so the generosity of past generations supports parishes that cannot meet their full costs.
 However, this inheritance is limited, so for the Church to continue to be present in poor and deprived areas of London, as well as in rich areas, the less well-off, poor parishes depend on their own generous, committed and sacrificial as well as some giving by better-off parishes.
-At present the promises for 2016’s Common Fund are mostly being met.

 What happens if the Diocese doesn’t receive enough Common Fund?